 We will also take a look at how a personal injury solicitor could help you claim compensation for a mobility scooter accident claim, along with explaining how our service could help.
 Should you wish to contact us to clarify anything contained in the guide below, or for free advice on any aspect of making a mobility scooter accident, you could reach us on 0800 073 8801.
 Otherwise, why not read on to find out more about claiming for a mobility scooter crash.

 Select A Section

-- What Is A Claim For A Mobility Scooter Accident?
+- Can I Claim For A Mobility Scooter Accident?

-- No Win No Fee Compensation Claims For A Mobility Scooter Accident
+- No Win No Fee Claim For A Mobility Scooter Accident

 We could help work out which limitation period applies to your case and when the limitation period begins once we have all the specifics of your case to hand, so don’t hesitate to call us to check into this.
 If you are within the period and your mobility scooter accident was someone else’s fault, then you could go ahead and look into making a mobility scooter injuries claim.